sonus21/rqueue/docs/configuration/redis-configuration.md

 ## Redis Key configuration

-Rqueue uses multiple Redis data types like `SET`, `ZSET`, `LIST` etc. Generally, you should not delete or change any Rqueue related redis keys.
-As developer mistake happens, one mistake can lead to deletion of all tasks.
-Due to this Rqueue prefix all of it's key.
+Rqueue utilizes multiple Redis data types such as `SET`, `ZSET`, and `LIST`.
+It's crucial not to delete or modify any Rqueue-related Redis keys, as a single mistake could result in the inadvertent deletion of all tasks.
+To mitigate this risk, Rqueue prefixes all of its keys with specific
+identifiers:

-* `rqueue.key.prefix` : Prefix for every key used by Rqueue
+- **`rqueue.key.prefix`**: Prefix for every key used by Rqueue.
-* `rqueue.cluster.mode` : Whether your Redis database is cluster or not, by default it's assumed cluster mode.
-Rqueue uses `Lua` script for atomic operation, changing from non-cluster to cluster can lead to `Cross Slot` error.
+- **`rqueue.cluster.mode`**: Indicates whether your Redis database operates in cluster mode or not.
+  By default, Rqueue assumes cluster mode.
+Switching from non-cluster to cluster mode can lead to `Cross Slot` errors due to the use of Lua scripts for atomic operations.
-* `rqueue.simple.queue.prefix:queue` : Prefix to be used for the simple queue (`LIST`), by default it used `queue`, so each key would look like `__rq::queue::XYZ`
+- **`rqueue.simple.queue.prefix:queue`**: Prefix used for the simple queue (`LIST`).
+By default, it uses `queue`, resulting in keys like `__rq::queue::XYZ`.
-* `rqueue.scheduled.queue.prefix` :  Prefix to be used for the delayed queue (`ZSET`), by default it's configured to use `d-queue::`, therefor each scheduled `ZSET` key would look like `__rq::d-queue::XYZ`
+- **`rqueue.scheduled.queue.prefix`**: Prefix used for the delayed queue (`ZSET`).
+Default configuration uses `d-queue::`, resulting in keys like `__rq::d-queue::XYZ`.
-* `rqueue.scheduled.queue.channel.prefix`: Rqueue communicates with Redis using Redis pub/sub for some use cases, this channel is used when the message from scheduled queue must be moved to simple queue for processing.
+- **`rqueue.scheduled.queue.channel.prefix`**: Prefix for Redis pub/sub channel used when moving messages from the scheduled queue to the simple queue for processing.
 Default value is `p-channel`.
-* `rqueue.processing.queue.name.prefix`:  Prefix to be used for the processing queue (`ZSET`), by default it's configured to use `p-queue::`, there for each processing `ZSET` key would look like `__rq::p-queue::XYZ`.
-This queue is used to provide at least once message delivery.
+- **`rqueue.processing.queue.name.prefix`**: Prefix used for the processing queue (`ZSET`).
+By default, it uses `p-queue::`, resulting in keys like `__rq::p-queue::XYZ`.
+This queue ensures at-least-once message delivery.
-* `rqueue.processing.queue.channel.prefix`: Rqueue communicates with Redis using Redis pub/sub for some use cases, this channel is used when the message from processing queue must be moved to origin queue, this happens when the listener dies in between.
+- **`rqueue.processing.queue.channel.prefix`**: Prefix for Redis pub/sub channel used when moving messages from the processing queue back to the origin queue, triggered if a listener stops unexpectedly.
 Default value is `p-channel`.
-* `rqueue.queues.key.suffix`: Key to be used fot storing all active queues, default value is `queues`.
+- **`rqueue.queues.key.suffix`**: Key suffix used for storing all active queues.
+Default value is `queues`.
-* `rqueue.lock.key.prefix`: The key prefix to be used for locking, default value is `lock::`
+- **`rqueue.lock.key.prefix`**: Prefix used for locking keys.
+Default value is `lock::`.
-* `rqueue.queue.stat.key.prefix` : The key prefix to be used for storing queue metrics, default value is `q-stat`.
+- **`rqueue.queue.stat.key.prefix`**: Prefix used for storing queue metrics.
+Default value is `q-stat`.
-* `rqueue.queue.config.key.prefix` : The key prefix to be used for storing listener configuration, default value is `q-config`.
+- **`rqueue.queue.config.key.prefix`**: Prefix used for storing listener configuration.
+Default value is `q-config`.

+These prefixes help Rqueue manage its interactions with Redis effectively while minimizing the risk of unintended data loss or corruption.